ppy/osu-wiki/wiki/Contests/en.md

 ### Newspaper Cup

-The *Newspaper Cup* is a beatmapping contest that is similar to the Pending Cup in nature but with a much greater emphasis on novice mappers.
+The **Newspaper Cup** is a mapping contest that is similar to the Pending Cup in nature but with a much greater emphasis on novice mappers.
 As with Pending Cup, the contest is also being held yearly by prominent members of the Chinese mapping community and has since been developed from a contest that was particularly intended for the Chinese-speaking members of the community to a global-scale contest.

 #### [Newspaper Cup \#1 (2015)](https://osu.ppy.sh/community/forums/topics/272739)